Skip to content

 ${{custom_attribute.${account_balance} | money}}

-The money filter in Braze differs from Shopify in that it does not automatically apply decimal points according to a preset setting.
+The money filter in Braze differs from Shopify because it doesn’t automatically apply decimal points according to a preset setting.
 For example, take the following scenario where rewards_redeemed contains a value of 145:

 1